 It is this understanding that empowers me to assist moms and infants with breastfeeding as well as help children with growth and development.
 The ALF approach is the most “whole body” friendly dental treatment with benefits that last a lifetime.
 Building bridges between medical and dental communities brings results for our patients that were not possible before.

-I try to stay on the cusp of current knowledge by being member of organizations that provide invaluable information and encourage forward thinking.
+As a dentist in Stamford, CT, I try to stay on the cusp of current knowledge by being member of organizations that provide invaluable information and encourage forward thinking.

 To be of service is a meaningful, gratifying, and fulfilling experience that begins anew every single day.
 My debt of gratitude is to my many mentors who spent the time and energy to teach and share the information.
 I want to thank all my patients who put their trust in me and propel me forward to continue advancing.